-Even though BYOD (Bring Your Own Device) and remote working have given employees the flexibility to be more productive, it’s important to realize that they also leave your business exposed to various security threats.
+Even though BYOD (Bring Your Device) and remote working have given employees the flexibility to be more productive, it’s important to realize that they also leave your business exposed to various security threats.
 With IP whitelisting, you can restrict access to corporate digital assets and limit them to known IP addresses only.
 However, you’ll need static IP addresses for this!

 3. Access Your Computer from Anywhere

 When you’re using a static IP address, you can easily access your computer remotely – as long as it’s active and connected to the Internet, of course.
-This makes it easier to access you information, work on important projects while traveling, and stay in communication with your friends, family, and colleagues from anywhere in the world.
+This makes it easier to access your information, work on important projects while traveling, and stay in communication with your friends, family, and colleagues from anywhere in the world.

 4. Browse Uninterruptedly on the Web

 Using a static IP address will often alleviate frustration.
-How, you ask?
+How do you ask?
 That’s because some websites straightaway block dynamic (shared) IP addresses or will ask for additional authentication to confirm your real identity.
 However, you’ll be able to enjoy a seamless online experience if you’re browsing behind a static IP.

 5. Secure Your Online Banking

 If you’re one of those people who do most of their banking activities online, then it’s quite obvious that you wouldn’t want cybercriminals to get their hands on your confidential information.
 By getting yourself a static IP address, you can secure your online banking account by only allowing your IP to gain access to it.